opensource-lgpl-gpl/RaspberryPiZeroW_Hat_GPIB/README.md

 ## FreeRouting Tool to auto-route the PCB
 ### Tool used: FreeRouting
 #### Cost of Tool used: Free, Open-source
-I used the open-source and free tool called FreeRouting (https://freerouting.org) to route the PCB and ensure that a mounting bracket
+I used the open-source and free tool called FreeRouting (https://freerouting.org) to route the PCB and ensure that a mounting bracket would fit.

 The PCB was designed using Free Routing to prevent cross-talk of wires as well as support a FreeCAD-designed mounting bracket.

 What is shown is the schematics taken from KiCAD.

 ![Screen Shot 2022-03-06 at 1 11 00 PM](https://user-images.githubusercontent.com/33333047/156940672-710920b7-4bf7-457b-bb29-0b7c213f05d1.png)

 ## Right Angle Mounting Bracket between the Raspberry Pi Zero W and GPIB Rpi Hat.